 They have high-quality products for more than a reasonable price, and this subwoofer is no exception.
-It’s a great sub for people on a tight budget.
+As a result, it’s a great sub for people on a tight budget.

-Pioneer is one of the most well-recognized brands in this industry, given the fact that they provide high quality products that meet customer’s demand efficiently.
+Pioneer is one of the most well-recognized brands in this industry, given the fact that they provide high-quality products that meet customer’s demands efficiently.

 The most impressive part of this component subwoofer is its 1200-watt dynamic peak power rating.